West’s Packaging is at the cutting edge of the development of flexible packaging products with greatly improved environmental credentials.

-This goal is realised with Innovia’s range of single structure Natureflex products.
+This goal is realised with Futamura’s range of single structure Natureflex products.

 Many are certified Home Compostable by OK Compost’s UK certification.

-With this understanding the market is moving towards the “start of life” of the packaging.
+Sections of the packaging market are moving towards the “start of life” of the packaging

 Take COFFEE as an example.

 40,000 litres of water are required to deliver just 1kg of coffee beans.
 These are usually grown in other parts of the world and transported to Australia in shipping containers, a long and arduous journey.
 It is critical that the environmental investment in this finished product, namely roasted coffee beans, is not compromised.
 Any extra spoilage would certainly nullify the benefits of a more environmentally friendly pack.

 Any new packaging medium would need to offer all of the fundamentals required: hermetic seals, machinability, high barrier credentials for product protection and excellent graphic appeal.